Ananya-KM/VSD_HDP/Day3.md

 # DAY 3
-# Combinational and sequential optimizations
+# Combinational and Sequential Optimizations
 ## Introduction to optimizations
 ## Combinational Logic Optimisation:
 ### Technique used for combinatinal optimisation: